maltenorstroem/uibuildertools/doc/uibuildertools_runTypeHooks.md

 ## uibuildertools runTypeHooks

-Creates u33e UI spec files
+Runs the type hooks

 ### Synopsis

-Creates the u33e UI specification files according to the hooks entered in the .uibuildertools config (hooks.types, hook.services)
+Runs the type hooks according to the hooks entered in the .uibuildertools config (hooks.types)

 To configure the hooks add a "hook" in the hooks section of your .uibuildertools config.